-As required by GAAP, these financial statements present the Highland Meadows II Community Development District (the primary government) as a local unit of special-purpose government.
+As required by GAAP, these financial statements present the Highland Meadows II Community Development District (the primary government) as a stand-alone government.
 The reporting entity for the District includes all functions of government in which the District's Board exercises oversight responsibility including, but not limited to, financial interdependency, selection of governing authority, designation of management, significant ability to influence operations and accountability for fiscal matters.
-To be includable within the District's financial statements, the component unit must be financially accountable or the exclusion of the nature and significance of their relationship with the District would cause the financial statements to be misleading or incomplete.
-Blended component units must be financially accountable to the District; there must be a financial burden/benefit relationship and the entity, although legally separate, must operate like a fund of the District.